 Flooring is one component of your home that will have to be repaired at some point.
 From minor accidents to excessive wear and tear, laminate and hardwood have advantages and disadvantages.

 - Hardwood: PROS – Hardwood can be repaired by sanding imperfections and refinishing.
 This gives it the edge over laminate, in that it will last for years.

 - Laminate: CONS – Laminate flooring doesn’t repair easily.
 If you buy flooring that comes in individual pieces and snaps together, you may be able to replace individual boards — although, depending on sunlight and age, the new piece may not match properly.

 Your home will benefit from the look of wood flooring; deciding whether to use hardwood or laminate is up to you.
 Review the pros and cons, and be realistic about your lifestyle; if you have pets, young kids or high traffic, that may influence your decision.

-If you have a lot of sun entering your home, hardwood can fade because it is a natural product.
-Laminate wood flooring on the contrary has UV protection that has been ‘man-made’ into the surface.
-Consider all the factors and enjoy how the warmth of wood will improve your home’s aesthetic and appeal.
+If you have a lot of sunlight in your home, hardwood can fade because it is a natural product, while laminate wood flooring has UV protection integrated into the surface.
+Consider all the factors — and enjoy how the warmth of wood will improve your home’s aesthetic, appeal and value.